telerik/winforms-docs/controls/gridview/printing-support/gridprintstyle.md

     * FitPageWidth – the grid is resized, keeping the columns width ratios, so it would fill the whole page.

     * You can also set the header cells font, data cells font, group cells font and summary cells font.

+* __ChildViewPrintMode__: Gets or sets a value indicating how child views are printed when printing a hierarchical grid.

+	* PrintFirstView - Always prints the first view.

+	* PrintCurrentlyActiveView - Prints the view that is active in the grid.

+	* SelectViewToPrint - In this mode the ChildViewPrinting event is fired.
+The event allows to choose the view to export on a row by row basis.

+* __GridView__: Gets the <see cref="RadGridView"/> that this print styles is assigned to.

+* __PrintTraverser__: Gets the traverser that is used to traverse the RadGridView.

+* __PrintRenderer__: Gets or sets the print renderer that is used for print rendering.

 ## Customizing GridPrintStyle

 {{source=..\SamplesCS\GridView\Printing support\GridPrintStyle1.cs region=PrintStyle}}